Credentials

 Credentials are used to authorize connections to external systems.
 Some Adaptors will use credentials to fetch meta-data from source and destination applications and make the job writing process easier.

-Credentials can only be viewed, or edited by a single user — their "owner" (or the person that created that credential).
-All the collaborators on a particular Project can choose those credentials for use when defining a job.
+A Credentials' values can only be viewed or edited by a single user — their "owner" (the user that created that credential).
+All the collaborators on a Project can choose from all credentials for the Project when defining a job.

 Create a new Credential